Mining companies rush to shield indigenous communities from coronavirus

 A spokeswoman for the Australian-based miner said there were no confirmed cases of coronavirus at Las Bambas as yet.

-There has been an outbreak, however, at Peru’s Antamina mine which is owned by BHP and commodities trading giant Glencore (GLEN.L).
+There has been an outbreak, however, at Peru’s Antamina mine which is owned by BHP and commodities trading giant Glencore.
 More than 200 cases were discovered in April during testing of staff and contractors and mining has been halted.

 Environmental, social and governance (ESG) investment analysts say they are watching mining companies closely to see how they cope with the coronavirus crisis, mindful of the potential risks to their reputations.